Last updated on July 21st, 2023 at 01:07 am

-Jimmy Stofer, creator of Weather Maps is a man of many traits.
-After seeing his band play the smaller Minneapolis club 7th Street entry, the unsuspecting listener would probably assume Jimmy is just like every local artist out there.
+Jimmy Stofer, creator of Weather Maps, is a man of many traits.
+After seeing his band play at the smaller Minneapolis club 7th Street Entry, the unsuspecting listener would probably assume Jimmy is just like every local artist out there.

-Earning a full time income as a musician is the dream of many artists, however Stofer explains how balancing his work with his hobbies can be difficult at times.
-“Music is my job.” he answers.
-It can be easy to lose joy in anything once it becomes your nine to five.
+Earning a full-time income as a musician is the dream of many artists, however, Stofer explains how balancing his work with his hobbies can be difficult at times.
+“Music is my job,” he answers.
+It can be easy to lose joy in anything once it becomes your nine-to-five.

 Since then, he has been on popular TV shows such as Jay Leno, David Letterman, Conan O’Brian, Good Morning America Ellen, and more.
-In our interview, Stofer shares a story of Jay Leno waking him up in the greenroom while he was taking a nap.
+In our interview, Stofer shares a story of Jay Leno waking him up in the green room while he was taking a nap.

 His songs have also been used by Google, Nike, Visa, Coke, Target, AT&T, Toyota, McDonald’s, HBO, ABC, USA, Jaguar, Hershey’s, Wendy’s, Honda, Reebok, Jim Beam, Dairy Queen, Great Clips, Porsche, and many more.

-He knew scoring for tv and movies was something he wanted to do, so he began practicing, writing 30 second songs while watching youtube videos on mute.
+He knew scoring for tv and movies was something he wanted to do, so he began practicing, writing 30-second songs while watching youtube videos on mute.
 Creating music that appropriately fit the mood and scene of the videos was something he was very passionate about.

-Although you may think Jimmy Stofer is currently at the top of his game, he says he continues to become a better writer, a better musician and an all-around better person.
+Although you may think Jimmy Stofer is currently at the top of his game, he says he continues to become a better writer, a better musician, and an all-around better person.